-Gregg Wolper, Ph.D., is a senior analyst covering active strategies on Morningstar’s manager research team.
+Gregg Wolper, Ph.D., is a senior analyst covering equity strategies on Morningstar’s manager research team.

 Of course, investors hope that the stock markets would follow suit.
 So those who believe that emerging markets have "decoupled" from the U.S. have a reason to remain bullish on those markets even as America's economic news remains gloomy.
 Those who disagree say the gloom will spread.

 It's not clear, though, that the issue is worth debating.
 For the concept rests on a questionable premise: that there's a coherent entity called "emerging markets."
 In fact, looking at the data as 2008's first quarter winds to an end, it seems that emerging markets did decouple--from one another.
 That's not the first time this has happened, either.